carpentries-incubator/fair-bio-practice/_episodes/05-data_management_planning.md

 exercises: 16
 questions:
 - "What is the research data life cycle?"
-- "Can planning help me manage my data and make it FAIR?"
+- "How to plan for FAIR sharing?"
 - "What is a Data Management Plan (DMP)?"
 objectives:
-- "Learn that planing makes it easier to make your data FAIR."
+- "Learn what actions can help in achieving FAIR."
-- "Differentiate the different stages/steps of the data life cycle."
+- "Learn to plan for different stages/steps of the data life cycle."
-- "Learn how these steps will allow your data to become FAIR."
-- "Write a sample DMP for your project."
+- "Draft a simple DMP for your project."
 keypoints:
 - "Data within a project go through a set of steps known as the research data life cycle."
 - "Planning can help make your data FAIR."
-- "Data management is a continuous process and should not be done only at the end of a project."
+- "Data management is a continuous process and should not be left till the end of a project."
-- "DMPs are a good way to plan ahead and be ready for to manage your data once the project starts."
+- "DMPs are the best way to prepare for new projects."
 ---

 ## The research data life cycle